kovacou/go-database/README.md

 Personal project.

 `go-database` is a library made for `mysql` which provides a set of extensions on top of [`jmoiron/sqlx`](https://github.com/jmoiron/sqlx) such as a querybuilder, profiler, context & transactions for performances. **This is not an ORM**.
+I plan to support `pgsql` in the future.

 ## ➡ features